Astro-Otter-Space/kurtography/README.md

 Features in progress
 -------------
   - Search only in subscribe area
-  - Edit the subscribe zone
+  - Edit subscribe zone by changing radius

 Features will be avalaible soon:
 -------------